Russia warns Syrian Kurdish YPG to pull back as its forces move in

 Kremlin spokesman Dmitry Peskov was more blunt.
 If Kurdish forces did not retreat, Syrian border guards and Russian military police would have to fall back.
 “And remaining Kurdish formations would then fall under the weight of the Turkish army,” he said.

-In a swipe at Washington, which has called into question how the deal will be guaranteed, Peskov said the United States had betrayed its Kurdish allies.

-“Now they (the Americans) prefer to leave the Kurds at the border and almost force them to fight the Turks,” he said in remarks to Russian news agencies.
+In a swipe at Washington, which has called into question how the deal will be guaranteed, Peskov said: “Now they (the Americans) prefer to leave the Kurds at the border and almost force them to fight the Turks.”

 The Kurdish-led SDF were Washington’s main allies in the fight to dismantle Islamic State’s self-declared caliphate in Syria.
 Trump’s decision to pull troops out was criticized by U.S. lawmakers, including fellow Republicans, as a betrayal.